 Here’s what Wikipedia says about PDR.

 Paintless dent repair (PDR), also known as “Paintless Dent Removal”, is a collection of techniques for removing minor dents and dings from the body of a motor vehicle.
 A wide range of damage can be repaired using PDR; however, usually if there is paint damage, PDR may be unsuitable.

 The most common practical use for PDR is the repair of hail damage, door dings, minor creases, and sometimes minor plastic bumper indentations if accessible.

 The techniques can also be applied to help prepare the damaged panel for refinishing in a body shop using conventional paint and body methods.
 Such applications are referred to as “push to paint” or “push for paint”.

 Limiting factors for a successful repair using PDR include the flexibility of the paint (most of today’s refined automotive paint finishes allow for successful PDR), and the amount the metal has been stretched by the damage incurred (this varies depending on the thickness of the metal and the intensity of the impact that caused the dent).
 Generally speaking the more shallow the dent the greater the chance of paintless dent repair being a suitable option.
 Even dents several-inches in diameter can be repaired with this method, as long as the metal and paint are not stretched.

 Most experienced technicians can fix a shallow large dent or crease to an acceptable level but extremely sharp dents and creases may not qualify for PDR.

-I don’t think I will be trying this myself, there are plenty of tools available, just look on Amazon by I think I’ll leave it to the professionals.
-So I off to research Surrey dent repair companies.
-I’m sure I can find another mobile service.
+I don’t think I will be trying this myself, there are plenty of tools available, just look on Amazon but I think I’ll leave it to the professionals.

 Looking to buy or sell a classic car?
 The Clockworks has a wealth of experience and offers free no obligation valuations.